elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 - Elitism Replacement: keeps few of the best individuals from the current population and replaces the rest with offsprings.

+=== Stopping criteria
+Two stopping criteria have been implemented to determine when the algorithm should terminate:
+- Max Non Improving Generations, that stops the algorithm after a pre-defined number of iterations during which the best fitness didn't improve;
+- Time Limit: stops the algorithm after a given time span.

 === Parameter tuning
 To ease the parameter tuning process, a `GridSearch` class heavily inspired by the one from Python's `scikit-learn` library has been implemented #footnote[https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html].
 Given a problem instance, it allows a systematic search over a specified set of parameter, evaluating the performance of the algorithm for each combination.
 This is measured using a fitness function, which, in this case, is the total distance of the tour represented by the chromosome.